GabriLP/GabriLP/README.md

 </div>

 <div align="center">
-  <p>A web application that allows you to check the current weather and forecast for any location.</p>
+  <p>Stay updated with InstaMeteo, a web application that delivers live weather updates and forecasts at your fingertips.</p>
 </div>

 ### [CountMeIn!](https://gabrilp.github.io/counter-app/)